“It is my belief that every story – no matter how distorted by man – can point to the Gospel of Jesus Christ if we seek Him there.”

 So please, hear what I am NOT saying:

-I am NOT saying that the stories we tell are in any way equal to the Bible, or that they reveal hidden truths.
+I am NOT saying the stories we tell are in any way equal to the Bible.

-Scripture inspired by God will teach these stories to us anew; Scripture will rebuke them where they need to be rebuked, correct them where correction is needed, and train us in righteousness to look at them through God’s eyes.
+Scripture inspired by God will open our eyes to God’s grace woven in these stories; Scripture will rebuke them where they need to be rebuked, correct them where correction is needed, and train us in righteousness to look at them through God’s eyes.

 Our stories show one thing: man.
 They show us as we see ourselves: sometimes invincible, sometimes vulnerable.
 They show love and hatred, peace and war, and they reveal the longings, hopes, and fears of mankind.

 This is important because how we view ourselves tells us a great deal about how we view God.
 Naturally, God wants to bring us back to a correct viewing of Him.
-It is my prayer that as we look at these stories, we will begin to see the Lies as well as His Truth that are woven there.
+I believe we can use stories to do this.

-I am NOT saying that God approves of stories that celebrate sin.
+I am NOT saying God approves of stories celebrating sin.

 Sinful stories do not bring Him glory.
 Period.
 However, God redeems sinful situations, and turns them around.
 Look at the example of Joseph in Genesis.
 God did not approve of his brothers selling him into slavery (Gen. 37:18-36), of the lust of Potiphar’s wife (Gen. 39:6-12), or of Joseph’s false imprisonment (Gen. 39:13-40:14).
 However, look at what Joseph said to his brothers at the end: “You planned evil against me; God planned it for good to bring about the present result – the survival of many people” (Gen. 50:20).